White Collar Crimes Lawyer Houston

 - Bankruptcy fraud

 In the United States, the penalties for white collar crimes may involve imprisonment, fines, victim restitution, community service, probation, the loss of a professional license and other forms of alternative punishment.
 If you are currently under investigation for a white collar crime, you may be at risk of destroying your reputation, your career and possibly even your family.
-Since these criminal charges are frequently prosecuted as felonies, and on the federal level, it's absolutely imperative to retain the services of a skilled and aggressive Houston federal criminal defense lawyer from Guy L. Womack & Associates, P.C.
+Since these criminal charges are frequently prosecuted as felonies, and on the federal level, it's absolutely imperative to retain the services of a skilled and aggressive Houston white collar crime lawyer from Guy L. Womack & Associates, P.C.

 Rape Never Charged